ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/schedule-discrete-structures.md

-- How do I connect mathematical notation and concepts (e.g., mapping, function, number, and set), to the implementation of useful Python programs that declare and call functions and declare and manipulate variables?
+- How do I connect mathematical notation and concepts (e.g., mapping, function, number, and set), to the implementation of useful Python programs that declare and call functions and declare variables and manipulate their values?

 ### Reading Assignments